ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

 If no process argument is provided, all process information will be displayed.

 Process arguments:
+Process arguments:
-  -h, --help                   show this help message and exit -g, --gpu GPU [GPU ...]
+  -h, --help                   show this help message and exit -G, --general                pid, process name, memory usage -e, --engine                 All engine usages
+  -p, --pid PID                Gets all process information about the specified process based on Process ID -n, --name NAME              Gets all process information about the specified process based on Process Name.
+                               If multiple processes have the same name, information is returned for all of them.

+Watch Arguments:
+  -w, --watch INTERVAL         Reprint the command in a loop of INTERVAL seconds -W, --watch_time TIME        The total duration of TIME to watch the command -i, --iterations ITERATIONS  The total number of ITERATIONS to repeat the command

+Device Arguments:
+  -g, --gpu GPU [GPU ...]
 Select a GPU ID, BDF, or UUID from the possible choices:
                                ID: 0 | BDF: 0000:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
                                ID: 1 | BDF: 0001:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX